Retezat Mountains: Fauna

 Over 185 species of birds, more than half of the species that can be found in Romania, visit the park.
 Out of these, over 122 species nest here.
-Rare birds, such as the golden eagle, (also represented on the park logo), lesser spotted eagle, short-toed eagle, peregrine falcon, western capercaillie, Eurasian eagle-owl, Eurasian pygmy-owl and the black stork reside here.
+Rare birds, such as the golden eagle, (also represented on the park logo), lesser spotted eagle, short-toed eagle, peregrine falcon, western capercaillie, Eurasian eagle-owl, Eurasian pygmy-owl, and the black stork reside here.

 There are 55 species of mammals within the park range.
-There are favorable conditions here for some of Europe's biggest predators to survive: the gray wolf, brown bear and the Eurasian lynx; some big herbivores like the chamois, red deer and the roe deer, while small carnivores such as the wildcat and the European otter can also be found.
+There are favorable conditions here for some of Europe's biggest predators to survive: the gray wolf, brown bear and the Eurasian lynx; some big herbivores like the chamois, red deer, and the roe deer, while small carnivores such as the wildcat and the European otter can also be found.

 In 1973, 20 alpine marmots, brought from the Austrian Alps, were introduced in the park and released in the Gemenele glacier lake caldera.
 Nowadays they are found all over the park, but the impact that this nonindigenous species had on other plants or animals is yet unknown.
 Also, after 1960, the brown trout was introduced in some of the park lakes.
 Studies are now being performed to check if they are responsible for the decline in amphibian population through these lakes, observed during the last years.

-A subspecies of the smooth newt (L. vulgaris ampelensis), endemic to the Charpatian mountains, lives here, while the European common frog can be found all over the park.
+A subspecies of the smooth newt (L. vulgaris ampelensis), endemic to the Carpathian Mountains, lives here, while the European common frog can be found all over the park.
 Although very few common European viper bites were reported, tourists and villagers often kill them on sight.
 There are several endemic invertebrate species found here: nine endemic species of butterflies, at least six species belonging to the Plecoptera order, and four belonging to the Trichoptera order.

 Access

 South Retezat Region

-The southern approaches to the Retezat extend from the Jiu Valley city of Vulcan on the east end of the valley to Câmpușel on the west end of the valley.
+The southern approaches to the Retezat Mountains extend from the Jiu Valley city of Vulcan on the east end of the valley to Câmpușel on the west end of the valley.
 Although there are several points of entry into the Retezat Mountains from the towns of Vulcan, Lupeni, Uricani, Câmpul lui Neag, and points in between, direct access to the National Park begins in the Cheile Buții area (approximately 35 km west of Petroșani) and extends west to Câmpușel.